Fall is here in St. Louis, which means school is back in session, football is here, and the leaves are changing.

 When Fall comes, so does Halloween.
 While this might be your children’s favorite time of year, it can easily become a nightmare for their teeth.
 All of that candy can damage their oral health and quickly lead to cavities.
 Still, you should not feel obligated to cancel Halloween altogether.
 Instead, handle it in a smart and moderate manner.
 One way to do so is setting a limit on candy consumption per day and not being afraid to throw it out after some time passes.

 Over summer, you can control almost every meal your children have.
-Once the school year comes around, they often have much more freedom to eat unhealthy food that damage their teeth.
+Once the school year comes around, they often have much more freedom to eat unhealthy food that damages their teeth.
 You can lessen this risk by packing your children’s lunches most days.
 Doing so will give them healthy, teeth-friendly options rather than the problematic food that they might find at school.

 If you’re a football fan, you may host or attend small viewing parties on Sunday.
 While these events are fun, they also usually feature poor dietary options.
 Between soda, chips, and other snacks, navigating these events can be a minefield for your children.
 Just as with Halloween, you don’t have to ban them from consuming any foods and drinks they love.
 Instead, be aware of the risks associated with some snacks and limit their consumption.